kabukky/journey/README.md

 This will change the url of your Journey blog.
 You have to change this to the host name the blog is supposed to be reachable under.

-The "Url" setting will be used to generate links to the blog (rss feeds and @blog.url helper) and for redirecton of http connections to https.
+The "Url" setting will be used to generate links to the blog (rss feeds and @blog.url helper) and to redirect incoming http connections to https.

 ### 3. Choose a theme